Being an emotional person can be both a blessing and a curse. I know this from first-hand experience. So does my family!

 Self-coaching is a way of looking at our thoughts that aren’t serving us and changing them so that we feel better.
 It is about being the observer of our thinking, and not believing everything we think.
 When we self-coach, we question our thoughts or beliefs that are causing us negative emotions to see whether they’re even true, and noticing what feelings the thoughts cause.
 Through this process, we can begin to understand that our thoughts are just a story we made up based upon our biased perspective about something.
 Most of our thoughts aren’t facts.
 Even if these thoughts are true, we can change them to ones that don’t produce negative emotions.
 With practice, you can learn how to select your thoughts in any situation, and you can choose ones that produce better feelings.
 You can choose the perspective you have on your own life.
 That is one of the real keys to happiness.

 For me, self-coaching was also the key for learning how to end emotional eating.
-In my free Freedom from Emotional Eating Challenge, I provide instruction on how you can coach yourself.
+In my free 8 Secrets for Permanent Weight Loss Guide, I provide instruction on how you can coach yourself.
 You can sign up here.